datapartnership/gaza-israel-conflict-impact-analysis/notebooks/damage-assessment/README.md

     - **Verification Challenges:** Verifying damages solely based on remote sensing data might lack the on-ground verification necessary for a comprehensive understanding of the situation.

 - **Conflict Data**
-ACLED is a crowdsourced dataset and is higly likely that the numbers are underreported.
+ACLED is a crowdsourced dataset and is highly likely that the numbers are underreported.
 ACLED keep changing their data based on local validation.
 ```

 ## References